RPC

 This page explains:

-• That RPC endpoints (i.e. telefunctions) need protection.
+• Why RPC endpoints (such as telefunctions) need protection

-You can skip reading this page if you are alreay familiar with RPC.
+You can skip this page if you are already familiar with RPC.

 Telefunc enables functions defined on the server-side to be called remotely from the browser-side.